Frank Giustra: Awards

-2013 Douglas College Distinguished Alumni Award

 Philanthropy

-Giustra is a strong believer in philanthropy and devotes much of his time to a variety of causes both locally and globally.
-Mr. Giustra brings an entrepreneurial approach to philanthropy to catalyze new ideas and innovations that can be scaled and shared.

 The Giustra Foundation

 The Giustra Foundation (formerly Radcliffe Foundation) was established in 1997 by Frank Giustra.
 The Vancouver-based foundation supports initiatives focused on women and children, education, homelessness and refugee resettlement in British Columbia and elsewhere in Canada.
 The Giustra Foundation is involved in the global refugee crisis by providing humanitarian aid, along with being the founding partner in the Global Refugee Sponsorship Initiative.

 The Giustra Foundation also has worked with the Vancouver Foundation and the City of Vancouver on Streetohome, a community-based initiative established in 2008 which brings together non-profits, civil society groups, business, governments and citizens to address homelessness in Vancouver.
 Giustra sits on the board of Streetohome Foundation and chairs the capital campaign.
 He also donated $5 million to the foundation in 2010.

-The Giustra Foundation has contributed $30M towards the Clinton HIV/AIDS Initiative (CHAI), which works with governments and other partners to increase access medical care for HIV+ people.

 Acceso

 In 2007, Giustra and President Bill Clinton launched the Clinton Giustra Enterprise Partnership, which in 2020 transitioned into a new independent entity named Acceso.
 Acceso is a social business builder.
 Acceso, with support from Giustra, invested start-up capital, built from scratch, and manages agribusinesses in Colombia, El Salvador, and Haiti.